daviddavo/blog.ddavo.me/content/posts/tutorials/pocket-to-omnivore.en.md

 > pip install -r https://raw.githubusercontent.com/daviddavo/pocket2omnivore/main/requirements.txt
 > ```

-It will ask you to upload the `ril_export.html` file.
-Remember to set up the global variables first!
-Especially the `OMNIVORE_API_KEY`.
+After running the second cell, It will ask you to upload the `ril_export.html` file.
+And then to enter your omnivore API key in the next one.
+Just paste the API key you obtained in the previous step into the prompt and press ENTER.
+The text that prompts for the API key can be pretty small, but the notebook won't continue running until you press ENTER.

+> If you know any programming, you can also change the `OMNIVORE_API_KEY` environment variable.

+#### Continuing

-After running, it will start uploading the URLs one by one.
+After running all the remaining cells, it will start uploading the URLs one by one.
 It will take a while.
 If you visit Omnivore, you'll see that some of these posts don't have a title or a description.
 This is because it takes a while to crawl the website.

+If it raises a 403 error, the most probable thing is that you entered your API key wrong, or that it expired.
+Feel free to comment any errors you encounter below or in [GitHub Issues](https://github.com/daviddavo/pocket2omnivore/issues).

 By the way, did you know that this page is intended to be fully compatible with Omnivore?
 Try adding some of my posts to your list!